sandialabs/canary/docs/source/introduction/session.rst

   For :ref:`batched<howto-run-batched>` sessions, group test cases into batches to run in a scheduler.

 :ref:`Run<run>`:
-  For each test, move into its execution directory and run the test script (after each dependency has completed).
+  For each test, move into its execution directory and run the test script (after each dependency has completed, if necessary).

 Finish:
   Perform clean up actions, if any.